Skip to content

 How to become a carpenter

-We connect you with verified carpenters for general carpentry and custom work, cabinet installation and kitchen remodeling, and deck building and outdoor structures.
+We connect you with local carpenters for general carpentry and custom work, cabinet installation and kitchen remodeling, and deck building and outdoor structures.
 Every carpenter is licensed and reviewed.

 Carpenter rates average $40–$100 per hour.
 Cabinet installation typically costs $3,000–$10,000, deck building $5,000–$15,000, and custom trim work $500–$2,000 per room.
 Project rates vary by complexity and materials.